corticometrics/fs2dicom/README.md

 # fs2dicom
 `fs2dicom` is a tool to convert [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/) outputs to DICOM.

-Two subcommands are implemented: `create-seg` and `create-sr`, to produce [DICOM Segmentation Image objects](https://qiicr.gitbooks.io/dicom4qi/content/results/seg.html), and DICOM Structured Report objects, respectively. `aseg.stats` to `DICOM-SR`.
+Two subcommands are implemented: `create-seg` and `create-sr`, to produce [DICOM Segmentation Image objects](https://qiicr.gitbooks.io/dicom4qi/content/results/seg.html), and DICOM Structured Report objects, respectively. `aseg.stats` to `DICOM-SR` using [dcmqi](https://github.com/QIICR/dcmqi/).

 Currently, only [`aseg.mgz`](http://surfer.nmr.mgh.harvard.edu/fswiki/SubcorticalSegmentation/) and `aseg.stats`  are supported and documented.
 Future versions may support other FreeSurfer segmentations and parcellations (such as thickness and volumes of different cortical regions)